Counselling and Psychological Services

 Free confidential, professional service

 Our goal is to assist you to better manage your concerns and succeed with your studies.
-You can access professional and confidential service for free, up to six times a year.
+You can access professional and confidential service for free.

 Why see a counsellor?